Solicitors: PII renewed? What next?

 Notify material information

-You should inform your broker of basic changes regarding your business, for example, a new correspondence address or a change of key contact.
+You should inform your broker of basic changes regarding your business; for example, a new correspondence address or a change of key contact.

 A ‘fair presentation’ is one which clearly discloses all material circumstances which your senior management, including those responsible for managing insurance, know or ought to know following a reasonable search.
-A circumstance is material if it would influence an insurer’s judgment about whether or not to underwrite a risk and, if so, at what premium and on what terms.
+A circumstance is material if it would influence an insurer’s judgement about whether or not to underwrite a risk and, if so, at what premium and on what terms.
 It would include, for example, a firm diversifying into a higher risk area of work.
 If you are not sure if a development is material, then once again the team here at Howden is available to assist and discuss the issue with you.

 Beware incurring contractual obligations that impact your PII

-If a client asks you to agree to a new service contract that you believe contains onerous contract terms, we recommend you talk to us about the cover position under your PII policy.
+If a client asks you to agree to a new service contract that you believe contains onerous contractual terms, we recommend you talk to us about the coverage position under your PII policy.
 For example, if you sign up to onerous service standards that include a penalty for non-compliance, you are likely to find that your PII policy will not respond in the event of a claim that the agreed terms have been breached and the penalty is payable.

-Early discussion about proposed mergers and acquisitions:
+Early discussion about proposed mergers and acquisitions

 Talk to us at the earliest opportunity if you are considering a merger or acquisition.
 Successor practice rules are complex and we can assist you to identify the relevant issues and determine further information required and the advice you might need.